Oevelgonne Museum Harbour

 Ship tours (outside of events) mostly freely accessible

-Tip: Many of the trips with the historic ships take place on weekends in the summer.
-Look out for the small black chalkboards on the ships – they often indicate short-term when and where you can join the ride.
+Tip: Many of the trips on the historic ships take place at weekends in summer.
+Look out for the small black chalkboards on the ships – they often tell you at short notice when and where you can join them.

 Area Opening Hours